 Overview of the Day before Yom Kippur's Observances

 On this day the primary mitzvah is to eat and drink in abundance.
 Two meals – festive affairs – are eaten, one earlier in the day, and one just prior to the onset of Yom Kippur.
-In many communities it is customary to eat kreplach – small dumplings filled with ground meat.
+In many communities it is customary to eat kreplach – dumplings filled with ground meat or chicken.
 Click here for more about the pre-Yom Kippur feasting.

 In between the prayer services and preparing and eating the two meals, there is a lot to squeeze in:

 - Yom Kippur erases all the sins we have committed "before G‑d"—but not the sins we may have committed against our fellow man.
 So we need to approach anyone whom we may have wronged and beg their forgiveness before Yom Kippur.
 Click here to read more about this.

 - All men immerse in a mikvah (ritual pool) on the day before Yom Kippur.
 See here for more information.

 - At some point during the day it is customary to ask for and receive lekach (sweet cake).
 See here for the reasons behind this.

 Minchah (the afternoon prayer service) is prayed relatively early to allow ample time to eat the final meal.
 Before Minchah, it is customary for all men to receive symbolic "lashes" as a humbling reminder to repent, as well as for everyone to give charity generously – a great source of merit.
 Click here for more about the afternoon prayer service and surrounding activities.